Nouran-11/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 ## Project Status

 * **Status:** Completed
-* **Milestone:** Midterm Evaluation Successfully Passed , waiting for the Final Evaluation
 * **Current Focus:** The project is now complete.
 The final phase involved extending Configuration Cache support to a wider range of community plugins, successfully scaling the architecture and insights gained from the initial work.
 Furthermore, the process provided invaluable learnings and contributed to a substantial increase in technical expertise.

 ## Team